Wild Walking in the Aberystwyth Hinterland

 RachelSeabrook.net | Wild Walking | Bryn Mawr | pic31 RachelSeabrook.net | Wild Walking | Bryn Mawr | pic32

-12. This track soon gets to its highest point and from then on winds down through the forest taking a circuitous route, more or less following the contours, resulting in an almost continuously level or gently descending walking experience.
+12. This track soon gets to its highest point just before the first major bend to the right, and from then on winds down through the forest taking a circuitous route, more or less following the contours, resulting in an almost continuously level or gently descending walking experience.
 There are also numerous places where there are sudden views, gaps in the trees, and interesting forest features.
 Unfortunately, this track is sometimes used for motor rallying, but these occasions are few and far between, and have not resulted in damage to the track... in fact the compacted surface is fine for walking.
 The odd mountain biker might also rush through.

 RachelSeabrook.net | Wild Walking | Bryn Mawr | pic33 RachelSeabrook.net | Wild Walking | Bryn Mawr | pic34